Fintech Industry Overview

 Here are also some of the additional features that may give you a great competitive advantage:

-- Chatbots driven by AI and virtual assistants
+- Chatbots driven by artificial intelligence and virtual assistants

 - Additional financial services (purchasing tickets, donating money to charity)